-In Brief
+In Summary

 - Fat-soluble vitamins (A, D, E, K) and several minerals accumulate in tissue when supplemented above physiological need; toxicity from chronic high-dose supplementation is a real clinical risk that is substantially underreported and underrecognized.

-- The most dangerous supplements are not the obviously risky ones but the ones with a strong safety reputation — vitamin D, omega-3 oils, and antioxidants — where high doses are widely consumed without clinical oversight because they are perceived as inherently safe.
+- The most dangerous supplements are often not the obviously risky ones but the ones with a strong safety reputation — vitamin D, omega-3 oils, and antioxidants — where high doses are widely consumed without clinical oversight because they are perceived as inherently safe.

 The supplement industry operates on a premise that most consumers accept without examination: if a nutrient is good for you, more of it is better.
-This premise drives the marketing of mega-dose formulations, and it is fundamentally incorrect as a pharmacological principle — not occasionally incorrect, but systematically wrong in ways that produce real clinical harm.
+This premise drives the marketing of mega-dose formulations, and it is fundamentally incorrect as a pharmacological principle — not occasionally incorrect, but systematically wrong in ways that can produce real clinical harm.

 I have written previously about the clinical distinction between whole foods and supplements.
-Here I want to focus specifically on the risk dimension of high-dose supplementation — not because I am dismissive of nutritional supplementation as a clinical tool, but because the risk profile of some widely consumed high-dose supplements is substantially greater than public understanding reflects.
+Here I want to focus specifically on the risk dimension of high-dose supplementation — not because I am dismissive of nutritional supplementation as a clinical tool, but because the risk profile of some widely consumed high-dose supplements is greater than public understanding reflects.

 The Homeostatic Regulation Problem